tonghuikang/blog/_posts/2025-08-23-reinforcement-learning-life-lessons.md

 You cannot change your current position.
 You can only move forward in time.

-Similar to an large language model, you are a next token predictor.
+Similar to a large language model, you are a next token predictor.

-Your job is to produce the best move, for yourself.
+Your job is to produce the best move for yourself.

+You should be aware what your current position is, what your available moves are, and choose the best move.

+There is no point agonizing over past mistakes if it does not help you make a better decision.

 #### **There exists an ideal**

-There exist an ideal move for every position.
+There exists an ideal move for every position.

-There exist a correct answer to whether one position is better than another.
+There exists a correct answer to whether one position is better than another.

-There exist a correct answer to whether one move is better than the other.
+There exists a correct answer to whether one move is better than another.

 Even if you will never be able to calculate the ideal, it does not mean that the ideal does not exist.
-Even if you will never be able to calculate the correct answer, it does not mean the correct answer does not exist.
+Even if you will never be able to calculate the correct answer, it does not mean that the correct answer does not exist.

 For brevity, "God" here denotes the ideal.

+#### **We live with approximations**

+For many early game chess positons, you will never know whether one move is better than the other.

+For many actions in live, you cannot fully enumerate over all the possible actions.

+You can only estimate.

+You can only estimate a finite number of times.

+Yet, you still need to make the best decision.
+Yet, you still need to learn.
+You need to be able to under uncertainty.
+You need to implement processes that still work even with approximations.

 #### **The best action that God takes for himself might not be the best action you could take for yourself**